MEng-Team-Project/MEng-Team-Project-ML/README.md

   This means that the SORT algorithm is identifying 4.19x more objects than StrongSORT so it's association between detections and tracking the same object across time is highly unstable.
+- `4.
+Model Validation.ipynb` Contains a demonstration of how to validate the predictions (pred) of our ML pipeline against ground truth (GT) annotations.
+  GT and pred data converted to MOT16 format and formally evaluated and compared using `motmetrics` lib.

 ## HTTP API